MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Web Systems Subject Outline.md

 # Course intended learning outcomes (CILOs)

-This subject also contributes specifically to the development of the following Course Intended Learning Outcomes ( CILOs): Design Oriented: FEIT graduates apply problem solving, design and decision-making methodologies to develop components, systems and processes to meet specified requirements.
+This subject also contributes specifically to the development of the following Course Intended Learning Outcomes ( CILOs): Design Oriented: FEIT graduates apply problem solving, design and [[decision]]-making methodologies to develop components, systems and processes to meet specified requirements.
 (C.1)

 Technically Proficient: FEIT graduates apply abstraction, mathematics and discipline fundamentals, software, tools and